Our programme outcomes and schedule

 Week Ten

-In this week we will hold our second one-day online training.
+In this week we will hold a one-day online training.
 We’ll kick off by exploring how specific feminist leadership principles can be translated into action, with a particular focus upon power-sharing and accountability.
 We’ll spend the rest of the day learning about radical approaches to self-care, and how to create cultures of mutual care for your team mates.
 Time commitment: one-day training with lots of breaks!

 Week Eleven